 5. Working hours, patterns and environment

 You'll usually work shifts, evenings, weekends and public holidays.
-If you're based at a factory or catering business, your hours are likely to be more regular than in a restaurant.
+If you're based at a factory or catering business, your hours might be more regular than in a restaurant.
 Part-time, casual or seasonal work may be available.

 Your working environment will often be hot, busy and noisy.
-You may find this work unsuitable if you suffer from certain skin conditions.
+You may not be suited to this work if you have certain skin conditions.